anthemion-org/ogle-web/README.md

 ## Design notes

+Implicit duck typing sometimes, explicit parameter type checks other times [to do]

+Allow optional parameters, but avoid parameters that can have different types [to do]

 ### Classes versus closures

 A class like `tPool` could easily be replaced with a factory function that returns a die-generating function.
 Many JavaScript developers would consider that more idiomatic, but how is it actually better?
 The class implementation: